-The Commission's special revenue funds are legally or Commission restricted to use for revenues from the Local Transportation Fund and State Transit Assistance as well as activities within the Service Authority for Freeway Emergencies and the Santa Paula Branch Line funds.
-Individual special revenue fund budgets are presented in Tables 16-19.
+The Commission's special revenue funds are restricted legally or by Commission action to use for revenues from the Local Transportation Fund, State Transit Assistance, State of Good Repair, Service Authority for Freeway Emergencies and the Santa Paula Branch Line funds.
+Individual special revenue fund budgets are presented in Tables 17-21.